-Dr. Zemmel will photograph your breast for reference during surgery and afterwards.
+Dr. Zemmel will photograph your breasts for reference during surgery and afterwards.
 The photographs may also be needed in the approval process of your insurance coverage.

-He will also discuss the other variables that may affect the procedure, such as your age, any prior history of breast disease, any family history of breast disease, and your overall health.
+Other variables will also be discussed that may affect the procedure, such as your age, any prior history of breast disease, any family history of breast disease, and your overall health.
 Dr. Zemmel may also require you to obtain a recent mammogram.

-Dr. Zemmel will describe the procedure in detail, explaining its risks and limitations and making sure you understand the scarring that will result.
+If Dr. Zemmel recommends breast reduction surgery based on your unique needs and goals, he will describe the procedure in detail, explaining its risks and limitations and making sure you understand the scarring that will result.